groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Gnu Zipped File (.gzip) was introduced as a free utility for replacing the Compress program used in Unix systems.
-Such files can be opened and extracted with a several applications such as WinZip which is available on both Windows and MacOS.
+Represents a Gnu Zipped File (.gzip) compressed file introduced as a free utility for replacing the Compress program used in Unix systems.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/compression/gz